 Terrazzo Stair Designs

-There are different types of terrazzo stair designs, each of which can be customized for any institutional, commercial or industrial setting.
-Concord Terrazzo Company fabricates precast stairs in-house, using TERRAZZCO Brand aggregates and epoxy, and then transports the stair material a project’s site.
+There are different types of terrazzo stair designs, each of which can be customized for any institutional, commercial, or industrial setting.
+Concord Terrazzo Company fabricates precast stairs in-house, using TERRAZZCO Brand aggregates and epoxy, and then transports the stair material to a project’s site.
 Before we dive into the types of stairs we can design, let’s discuss the difference between a stair tread and a riser.

 A stair tread is the horizontal surface of the staircase, or as many would call the step.
 These treads can include abrasive strips, which help prevent people from slipping as they travel up and down the stairs.
 There are special stair treads to consider as well.
 Steps such as landing and winding treads provide a change in direction along the stairway.

 In contrast to a tread, a riser is the vertical component of the stair that provides support to the treads.

 Types of Terrazzo Stairs

 A straight stair connects the ground-level floor to an upper-level floor with no change of direction.
 Sometimes when the stairs are 12 feet or higher, an architect can add a central landing.
 Central landings provide a stopping point for pedestrians between two flights of stairs.
 These stairs are among the easiest to build for any architectural project.